Yoane Wissa: Style of play

 Wissa has been described as a player who "fits many different positions", including winger, number 10 and forward.
 He has "pace and power", is "a threat in behind", "has good ability to take on players and create overloads" and "good pressing abilities".
+At Brentford, along with Bryan Mbeumo, he formed a lethal duo with 39 Premier League goals between each other in the 2024/2025 season.

 Personal life

 Born in France of Congolese descent, Wissa can speak the Lingala language.
 He acquired French nationality in December 2000 through the collective effect of his parents' naturalisation.

 Prior to making the decision to concentrate on football at age 15, he also played rugby union.
 He was the subject of an acid attack in July 2021 and made a full recovery from emergency eye surgery.

+In September 2025 he graduated from the PFA Business School with a Postgraduate Diploma in Global Football Business Management, an award from the University of Portsmouth.